-The Sequential tab contains the parameters associated with Group Sequential Design such as the type of spending function, the times, and so on.
+This box contains the parameters associated with Group Sequential Design such as the type of spending function, the times, and so on.

 Number of Looks

 This is the number of interim analyses (including the final analysis).
 For example, a five here means that four interim analyses will be run in addition to the final analysis.